chathura-de-silva/E-Commerce-Platform/README.md

 5. **Adding to Cart*: When you've found an item you'd like to purchase, click the "Add to Cart" button.
 You can specify the quantity and select variants, if applicable.

-6. *Shopping Cart*: To review your selected items, click on the shopping cart icon at the top of the page.
+6. *Shopping Cart*: To review your selected items, click on the cart icon at the top of the page.
 Here, you can make any necessary adjustments to your order.

+7. *Continue shopping* : To go to the shopping page again, click on the Continue shopping button.

-7. *Proceed to Checkout*: Once you're satisfied with your selections, click "Proceed to Checkout" to complete your purchase.
+8. *go to Checkout*: Once you're satisfied with your selections, click "go to Checkout" to complete your purchase.

 ### Checkout and Payment

-8. *Delivery Information*: Provide the necessary delivery information, including your shipping address.
-If you have an account, this information may already be saved.
+9. *Delivery Information*: Provide the necessary delivery information, including your shipping address.

-9. *Payment*: Select your preferred payment method (e.g., credit card, PayPal).
+10. *Payment*: Select your preferred payment method (e.g., cash on delivery, card payment).
 Enter your payment details securely.

-10. *Review Order*: Take a moment to review your order, including the items, shipping address, and payment details.
-Confirm that everything is correct.

-11. *Place Order*: When you're ready, click "Place Order."
-You'll receive an order confirmation, and we'll start processing your order.
+11. *Continue to checkout* : When you're ready, click "Continue to checkout."

 ### Managing Your Account

-12. *User Dashboard*: As a registered user, you can access your user dashboard.
-Here, you can view your order history, manage your personal information, and update your password.

-13. *Logging Out*: To log out of your account, simply click the "Log Out" button.
+12. *Logging Out*: To log out of your account, simply click the "Log Out" button.
 It's important to log out, especially if you're using a shared computer.

 ### Analytics

-14. *Total Quarterly Sales Over the Years*: This section provides information about our total sales for each quarter over the years.
+13. *Total Quarterly Sales Over the Years*: This section provides information about our total sales for each quarter over the years.
 It gives you an overview of our sales performance.

-15. *Product Sales Quantities*: Here, you can explore data related to product sales quantities.
+14. *Product Sales Quantities*: Here, you can explore data related to product sales quantities.
 It helps you understand which products are the most popular among our customers.

-16. *Trending Categories*: Discover the product categories that are currently trending on our platform.
+15. *Trending Categories*: Discover the product categories that are currently trending on our platform.
 This data can be helpful for making informed shopping decisions.

-17. *Sales Throughout the Year*: Get insights into how our sales perform throughout the year.
+16. *Sales Throughout the Year*: Get insights into how our sales perform throughout the year.
 It can help you plan your shopping based on seasonal trends and discounts.

 ### Contacting Support

-18. *Need Help*: If you encounter any issues or have questions about our products or services, you can reach out to our customer support team.
+17. *Contact Us*: If you encounter any issues or have questions about our products or services, you can reach out to our customer support team.
 Click on the "Contact Us" link to find our contact details.

-19. *Feedback*: We value your feedback!
-If you have suggestions or comments about your shopping experience, please feel free to share your thoughts with us.
+18. *Terms and conditions* : Click on the "Terms and Conditions" link to read about terms and conditions.

 That's it!
 You're now ready to explore and shop on our e-commerce platform.
 If you have any further questions or need assistance, don't hesitate to reach out to our friendly customer support team.
 Happy shopping!